billfitzgerald/infosec-primer/testing_scenarios.md

 ### E7.3.2 Password Recovery

-Exercise the password recovery interface by requesting password recovery for a valid and invalid username.
+Exercise the password-recovery interface by requesting password recovery for a valid and an invalid username.
 Check whether the application gives different responses for valid and invalid usernames.
 Apps will often simply state that an email is sent, whether the provided username was valid or not.
-This is a proper response as it doesn't reveal the validity of the username.
+This is a proper response as it does not reveal the validity of the username.
 Applications may also respond that "if an account with that username exists, a mail has been sent."

 <div align="center">
 <figure>
   <img alt="An example of a good password recovery message" src="images/image88.png" width="468.50" height="60.81" title="An example of a good password recovery message">
     <br>
-  <figcaption>Image Caption: An example of a good password recovery message.</figcaption>
+  <figcaption>Image Caption: An example of a good password-recovery message</figcaption>
 </figure>
 </div>